 That jersey, with the No. 10 and "Carter'' on the back, was part of the same type of photo at Bell MTS Place in Winnipeg for the Winnipeg Jets' opener against the Toronto Maple Leafs on Oct.
-4. Its most recent stops were in Florida on Dec.
-7 and Tampa on Dec.
-9 Before the season is over, the jersey is expected to get to all 31 NHL arenas as a way for Graeme Fortlage to remember his friend and fellow Jets fan, Carter Jansen, who was killed in an automobile accident at age 21 on May 19, 2016.
+4 and has been going all over the NHL ever since.
+Its most recent stops came at Amalie Arena for the 2018 GEICO NHL All-Star Weekend in Tampa on Jan.
+27 and Scotiabank Saddle Down in Calgary on Jan.
+21. Before the season is over, the jersey is expected to get to all 31 NHL arenas as a way for Graeme Fortlage to remember his friend and fellow Jets fan, Carter Jansen, who was killed in an automobile accident at age 21 on May 19, 2016.

 Fortlage, 24, initially had a hard time coming up with a way to honor his friend, who never attended an NHL game.

 "Nothing really ever seemed to fit or be the right sort of memorial," said Fortlage, who had the jersey made after Jansen died.
 "Then I had the idea of taking his jersey to a couple Jets games, and then that expanded to maybe taking it to every arena in the NHL over a couple years."

 To do so, Fortlage has enlisted fans from around the League to help.